geelweb/django-navhelper/README.md

     pip install django-navhelper

-Ensure "django.core.context_processors.request" is in "TEMPLATE_CONTEXT_PROCESSORS.
+*settings.py*

-Add "geelweb.django.navhelper" in our INSTALLED_APPS.
+Add `geelweb.django.navhelper` in our `INSTALLED_APPS`.

+Ensure `django.core.context_processors.request` is in `TEMPLATE_CONTEXT_PROCESSORS`.
+Make sure you keep the components required by the features of Django you wish to use, in doubt keep the default values https://docs.djangoproject.com/en/1.6/ref/settings/#std:setting-TEMPLATE_CONTEXT_PROCESSORS.

+*templates*

+Load the tags adding in your templates

+    {% load navactive %}

 ## Template tags

 ### navactive

 Returns "active" if url name of the current request path is in the list of view names

     <li class="{% navactive request "view_name another_view_name" %}">
         <a href="{% url "view_name" }">Menu Entry</a>